Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

 #### Monty Hall

-Armed with this very small set of combinators above, we now model the Monty Hall problem.
+Armed with this small set of combinators above, we now model the Monty Hall problem.
 We start by defining the outcome type:

 ```haskell
 data Outcome = Win | Loss deriving (Show, Eq, Ord)